rasterwise/getscreenshot-docs/get-screenshot/api-reference.md

 * Username Field CSS Selector
 * Password CSS Selector

 To pass this data you need to form an encoded comma separated string.
-For example an instruction like the following `example.com/login,jj@example.com,24h3dnfbnkjbnf,input#user,input#password` should ultimated be passed as `example.com%2Flogin%2Cjj%40example.com%2C24h3dnfbnkjbnf%2Cinput%23user%2Cinput%23password`.
+For example an instruction like the following `https://example.com/login,jj@example.com,24h3dnfbnkjbnf,input#user,input#password` should ultimately be passed as `https%3A%2F%2Fexample.com%2Flogin%2Cjj%40example.com%2C24h3dnfbnkjbnf%2Cinput%23user%2Cinput%23password`.

 Needless to say that this feature should be used carefully since you will be passing credentials for an online resource.
 Make sure that you understand the risks of revealing authentication data to any third party.
 Although your credentials are never logged into our systems and they only exist in memory for the duration of the screenshot process, we highly recommend that you only give us credentials that were created for the specific purpose of being handed to and used by GetScreenshot as part of your screenshot needs.